ashikslab/smartsh/README.md

     If the variable is not set, we use "gpt-3.5-turbo" by default

 `SMARTSH_DEBUG` : Will print additional debug info when running smartsh

+`SMARTSH_SILENT_MODE` When set to 1, smartsh will try not to print warnings about missing environment variables, current mode etc. Off by default.

+`SMARTSH_TEACHER_MODE` When set to 1, smartsh will provide you an explanation about the command it synthesized.
+Note that this will disable the prompt to execute the synthesized command.
+Off by default.